-Redox has invested significant resources and capital in developing its information and technology systems including its website and integrated ERP/CRM system, Redebiz, disrupted or compromised which is crucial to the operation of the business.
+Redox has invested significant resources and capital in developing its information and technology systems including its website and integrated ERP/CRM system, Redebiz, which is crucial to the operation of the business.
 These systems are inherently susceptible to malfunctions, interruptions, damages and failures including malicious attacks from external parties which could impact Redox's operations and reputation.